MichaelCaditz/Net-Zero/README.md

 # Net-Zero
-Off-grid PV plant sizing and metrics, residential or commercial, with storage.
+Windows desktop (WPF) program for off-grid PV plant sizing and metrics, residential or commercial, with storage.
 Thesis project for MS-EM at NYIT, Vancouver.
 C# VS.net.
 MSSQL 2017 DB.
 I am now making this open source.

+Background: I am part of the anti-cloud resistance!
+I support hose who prefer their proprietary data to be hosted on local machines!

 Windows desktop client/server